-These are our favourite places to see in Vietnam, some are well known while others will get you off the beaten path.
+These are our favorite places to see in Vietnam, some are well-known while others will get you off the beaten path.
 In each destination, we also recommend our choices of the best hotels for budget, mid-range, and luxury travel to Vietnam.

 Enjoy this Vietnam travel guide and then get packing!